HerrMuellerluedenscheid/lakekeeper/docs/docs/developer-guide.md

 ## Test cloud storage profiles

 Currently, we're not aware of a good way of testing cloud storage integration against local deployments.
 That means, in order to test against AWS S3, GCS and ADLS Gen2, you need to set the following environment variables.
-For more information take a look at the [Storage Guide](storage.md).
+For more information, take a look at the [Storage Guide](storage.md).
 A sample `.env` could look like this:

 ```sh
 # TEST_AZURE=<some-value> controls a proc macro which either includes or excludes the azure tests